microsoft/pxt/docs/extensions/getting-started.md

 your forked repo.
 After you made and committed your changes, create a pull request using GitHub web interface.

-If you're using an existing, non-empty repository that doesn't have a package in it, you will be asked if you want it initialized (if the repository is empty or just created, there will be no confirmation).
+If you're using an existing, non-empty repository that doesn't have an extension in it, you will be asked if you want it initialized (if the repository is empty or just created, there will be no confirmation).
 This might overwrite files you already have there, so use with care.